 There’s always a lot of talk about saving early for your retirement.
+And there are so many 401k advantages and disadvantages for employees saving.
 However, there’s not a lot of talk on the other side of the debate.
 What are the effects of retiring with no retirement funds available to live off of?

 What if You Don’t Save for Retirement?

 If you don’t save for retirement, you will have to make lifestyle sacrifices such as delaying retirement, working longer, or moving in with family.
 Additionally, if you are unable to delay your retirement and have to stop working for health reasons, you may be forced to live in an assisted living facility paid for by Medicaid.

 While all of those choices could be considered the worst case scenario, there are other options not as drastic.

 - Does financial freedom actually exist in retirement?

 It can if you make the right choices.
 If you don’t save enough money for retirement, you might struggle with paying medical bills and prescriptions in retirement.
 Additionally, social security might not be enough to cover your everyday expenses and you might have to consider working in your retirement to make ends meet.

 What Percentage of Adults Have No Retirement Savings?

 It is no surprise that some retirees have no savings.
 There are a lot of reasons for the lack of savings among retirees.
 One of the main reasons retirees have no savings is that a lot of retirees were forced into retirement.
 A forced retirement can be a result of health problems or caring for a family member.